 Almost 50 years before the world was introduced to The Batman in issue 27 of Detective Comics, the b-tier Academic artist Albert Joseph Pénot fused the mythical animal with the human form in his electrifying painting La Femme Chauve-Souris, The Bat Woman.
 While the caped crusader has gone on to decades of popularity, his female predecessor was nearly unknown since its exhibition in the Salon des Artistes Français in 1912, after which it disappeared into a private collection.

 Artworks in private collections are rarely well documented, and often difficult to find any information on.
 But luckily for the bat-appreciating public, The Bat Woman re-emerged in 1979, when it was included in art historian Patrick Bade’s luridly titled book, Femme fatale: images of evil and fascinating women where it featured as the back cover image.
 The artwork popped up again in 2018 in a Sotheby’s auction titled Erotic: Passion & Desire, and thanks to the house’s high-quality photography, has been circling the fringes of popular culture ever sense.

 Got questions, comments or corrections about The Bat Woman?
-Join the conversation in the Obelisk chat room, and if you enjoy content like this, consider becoming a member to unlock exclusive essays, downloadables, and discounts at the Obelisk Store.
+Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.

 Reed Enger, "The Bat Woman," in Obelisk Art History, Published September 17, 2021; last modified November 07, 2022, http://www.arthistoryproject.com/artists/albert-joseph-penot/the-bat-woman/.